sengelha/streaming-percentiles/README.md

 ### Making a Release

 1. Update `CHANGELOG.md` with the latest change information
+2. Update the version fields in `CMakeLists.txt`
-2. Merge all changes to the `master` branch
+3. Merge all changes to the `master` branch
-3. Tag the release
+4. Tag the release
-4. Push the changes and the tag to `origin`
+5. Push the changes and the tag to `origin`